KevinAdu/kevin-adu-site/source/_posts/What-have-I-been-up-to-since-the-last-blog.md

 - American English
 - Golden week
 - Silver week
+- Golden Gai
 lang: en
 thumbnail: /japan-uk.jpg
 ---

 Hey everyone!
-Long time no see! げんき？(Genki?)
+Long time no see!
+Hope everyone has been well!

 It has definitely been a while since I have written any sort of blog post.
 First of all I would like to say sorry for not being able to continue with my blog about how my life was going on in Japan.
 When I had stopped writing blog posts I received quite a few messages asking me, "Where the heck have your posts gone?".
 So I decided to bring the blog back and properly inform you of not only what I am doing in Japan, but also an insight into what Japanese culture truly is.
 Before that though, let me give you an update of what I have been doing for the past year and a bit.
 <!-- more -->